RV Advice Q&A Pop Ups and Slide-in Campers

 January 22, 2016 Jason of Wasaga Beach, Ontario writes regarding burnt out dome lights in back of possible Nomad park model purchase

 I am thinking of purchasing a 2010 Nomad park model nice unit but one disturbing observation.
 All the dome lights in the middle of the trailer to the back are burnt out and have browned some of the bulb sockets .
 The lights on the tip out side are fine.
 Is this a major concern?

 It could be a big concern, or it could be as simple as someone had the wrong light bulb in it.

 Want an email the next time this page is updated with new questions and answers?
 Read about and fill out our Email Notify Form

 Do you have a question for RV Advice?

 Select the link below to our email form to ask your questions.
 After your question is submitted, you will receive a secure email invoice for $1.00, and once we are notified of payment you will receive your answer within 24 hours; otherwise if payment is not made your email question and your invoice are deleted after five days.
 We started charging, after 25 years of answering the email FREE, because we retired and no longer have a RV business to pick up the expense tab for this site.
+Thanks!